 The benefits of outsourcing CX and IT in India

 But a lot has changed since then.
 An increasingly globalized economy boosted outsourcing's popularity and led to its geographic expansion to other locations, which resulted in a downturn in the traditional voice-based space in India.
+In response, India’s government has liberalized guidelines for voice-based outsourcing providers, removing the distinction between domestic and international units, and permitted interconnectivity between all types of other service providers (OSP).

 Large, highly trained talent pool